dahliasan/ses-pup-dispersal/docs/methods.md

 Statistical Analysis and Visualization

-All statistical analyses were conducted in R (version [insert version]).
+All statistical analyses were conducted in R (version 4.4.0).
 We used the `tidyverse` suite of packages for data manipulation and visualization, `sf` for spatial data handling, `patchwork` for combining multiple plots, and `rnaturalearth` for mapping.
 We generated various plots to visualize the dispersal patterns, including bearings over time, spatial trajectories, and cumulative correlations.

 For the survival analysis, we used the `broom` package to extract and summarize model results.
 We calculated variable importance using the `sw` function from the MuMIn package.